cloud-hypervisor/cloud-hypervisor/docs/io_throttling.md

 (`cool_down_time`).
 The `cool_down_time` now is fixed at `100 ms`, it can have big implications to the actual rate limit (which can be a lot different the expected "refill-rate" derived from user inputs).
-For example, to have a 1000 IOPS limit, users should be able to provide either of the following two options:
+For example, to have a 1000 IOPS limit on a virtio-blk device, users should be able to provide either of the following two options:
 `ops_size=1000,ops_refill_time=1000` or
 `ops_size=10,ops_refill_time=10`.
 However, the actual IOPS limits are likely to be ~1000 IOPS and ~100 IOPS respectively.
 The reason is the